Dermarolling Explained (8 Studies): Everything You Need to Know in 2020!

 If you want exclusive updates about our upcoming skincare brand, Malezia — follow us on instagram.

-Mmmm, derma rolling (a.k.a. microneedling)… or uh… stabbing your face with hundreds of little needles all at once!
+Mmmm, derma rolling (a.k.a. microneedling)… or uh… stabbing your face with hundreds of little needles all at once with a device like this!
 BWAHAHA.

 Before we proceed I have a confession to make: I probably have masochistic tendencies.
 You see, I quite enjoy derma rolling my face, and find the whole process pleasantly relaxing.
 Weird, I know.

 You may be wondering, “HOW IN THE WORLD is inserting hundreds of little needles into your face relaxing?
 And why the hell would anyone want to do that ANYWAY?”

 It sounds crazy, right?
 Well, let’s answer those questions so I can soon turn you into a masochist as well! 😀

 We will be discussing what microneedling is, its benefits, the proper dermarolling technique including aftercare, how to maximize your results, stainless steel vs. titanium needles, and to help keep you motivated — include some micro needling before and after pictures.
 Let’s get started!

 - 1 What is Microneedling?

 - 2 Micro Needling Benefits.

 - 4 What Size Derma Roller is Best?